05 Jun Colour Blind Test

 The City university test is a less stringent test for the inherited red green deficiency already described but it has an additional function of measuring for the rare non inherited blue-yellow colour defect.
 This is often an acquired defect due to the ageing eye, abnormal changes in the retina and the influence of certain drugs and chemicals.
 Often too in this scenario it is wise to examination the eyes individually as the effect can vary between eyes and thus the degree of the defect indicates the more advance the degeneration.

-Colour blind test can be contentious due to the implications the result can have on a choose career.
+Colour blind test can be contentious due to the implications, the result can have on a choose career.
 It is common where colour vision is unrelated for work reasons to use the Ishihara plates as a baseline standard to assess applicants.
-Potential there could be applicants failing this test and no purpose to the outcome.
+Potentially there could be applicants failing this test and no purpose to the outcome, but the test is require as part of a general medical.

 The City University test is a more general test and more suitable for general use.
 We tend to use the Ishihara as a follow up after a patient has difficulty with the City University test.